-Sweetened condensed milk, also just known as condensed milk, only lasts for 3 weeks once it’s been opened.
+Sweetened condensed milk, also known as condensed milk, only lasts three weeks once it’s been opened.

 Therefore, you’re thinking that freezing your condensed milk might be a good option to extend its storage life.

 The good news – you’re right!
 Sweetened condensed milk is great for freezing.

 In this article, we’ll run through how to freeze your sweetened condensed milk and how long you can expect it to last.
 We’ll also give you a short-and-sweet summary of other storage methods, so you can feel confident that freezing is the right option.

 Here’s the lowdown: Freeze your condensed milk in an airtight container.
 This way, your sweetened condensed milk will last for an extra three months!